 The result of a burglary can be devastating.
 Wondering if your home was being watched.
 Knowing a stranger has rummaged through your possessions, grabbing anything and everything valuable.
 Losing family heirlooms, jewellery that means more to you than its monetary value.
 Feeling insecure in the one place in the world you should be safe, your home.
 Don’t make it easy for criminals to get into your home, take your family’s valuables and your peace of mind.

-Did you know one third of Irish people are at home when their homes are burgled?
 The most popular way burglars get into Irish homes is through a downstairs window but 10% access homes through an unlocked door?

 These are just some of the scary statistics from a survey conducted with Irish home insurance owners by Global Web Index on behalf of AIG Ireland.